Comparing Cytek Biosciences (CTKB) and Its Rivals

 Profitability

-This table compares Cytek Biosciences and its rivals’ net margins, return on equity and return on assets.
+This table compares Cytek Biosciences and its competitors’ net margins, return on equity and return on assets.

 |Net Margins